- Incorporate Now

 Start Protecting Your Assets by Forming a C Corporation

 Now that you are aware of the pros and cons of a C Corporation and if you wish to start one, The Company Corporation can help you form your new C Corporation in any state or the District of Columbia.
-We'll help you draft Articles of Incorporation for your business and file them with the state.
+We'll help you complete Articles of Incorporation for your business and file them with the state.

 Remember, once you're incorporated, your C Corporation must adopt bylaws, hold directors' and shareholders' meetings, and issue stock to owners.
 The Company Corporation can help you with these and many other business requirements.

 To compare the C Corporation with other types of business structures, visit our Frequently Asked Questions section.

 C Corporation FAQs

 - What is a C Corp?